wandb/docs/docs/guides/artifacts/delete-artifacts.md

 ```

-## How to enable garbage collection based on how you host W&B
+## How to enable garbage collection based on how W&B is hosted

 You might need to take additional steps to enable garbage collection if you use W&B Server.
 Based on your deployment type, you might need to satisfy the following requirements: